“Crypto assets as a class is moving from unproductive asset to a productive asset.” – Tim Ogilvie, Staked

 Crypto asset lending usually takes place when a short seller or margin trader borrows funds for a relatively short period of time at a certain interest rate.
 There exist institutional off-chain lenders like Genesis Capital, which for now capture the most lending volume, representing however a counterparty risk.
 If one wants to lend or borrow in a trustless way, this is possible to do it on-chain via smart contracts using such protocols as Dharma, dYdX, etc.

 Yields in a lending market can significantly fluctuate as they are heavily dependent on demand.
 Maker DAO has recently raised the stability fee in order to hold the DAI peg to USD.
 Interest is currently pretty high, sitting at 14% as demand for DAI is increasing.
-Mature and developed lending markets can help maintaining the collateralized stablecoin fiat peg.
+Mature and developed lending markets can help to maintain the collateralized stablecoin fiat peg.

 · Example: Dharma, dYdX, Compound, SALT, Genesis Capital, NEXO